Hold-A-sys-projekt/generisk_vagtplan_/documentation/email-service/email.md

 ```

 #### Env.java:
-This is tmp solution, and when PASS should be sat as an environment variable on server.
+This is tmp solution, when deployed PASS could be sat as an environment variable on the server.

 ```java
 package dat.util;